How do counselling and psychotherapy differ?

 Counselling is often appropriate for working on a specific issue which is troubling someone.
-So for example an individual may find counselling helps them with their feelings after a bereavement.
+So for example we may find counselling helps us with our feelings after a bereavement.

-Psychotherapy is longer term and helps an individual work on issues that are persistent.
-For example someone may find that they have a longstanding relationship problem that they find difficult to resolve and don't know why.
+Psychotherapy is longer term and helps us work on issues that are persistent.
+For example we may find that we have a longstanding relationship problem that is very difficult to resolve and we don't really know why.

 Psychotherapy and Counselling can address issues such as trauma, loss, bereavement, relationship problems, abuse, identity issues, self esteem, addiction, eating disorders, anxiety, depression and stress.

-For more information contact me at my Psychotherapy Practice by e mail or phone.
-I offer a free introductory meeting where any concerns or questions can be considered.
-If you decide to go ahead the sessions are £35.00 and we would meet once a week for fifty minutes at my Psychotherapy and Counselling practice near Wells and Glastonbury, Somerset.
+For more information contact me at my Psychotherapy Practice by email (link at top of Page) or by phone (details at top of page).
+I offer an introductory one-off session where any concerns or questions can be considered.
+If you decide to go ahead with therapy we would meet once a week for fifty minutes at my Psychotherapy and Counselling practice near Wells and Glastonbury, Somerset.